AnishKini007/Meta-Tag-DNS-AWS/README.md

-# Welcome to your CDK Python project!
+# Welcome to your CDK Meta Tag project!

-This is a blank project for CDK development with Python.

 The `cdk.json` file tells the CDK Toolkit how to execute your app.